Pinecone vs Neo4j: Selecting the Right Database for GenAI Applications

 - Traditional databases with vector search add-ons capable of performing small-scale vector searches.

-Pinecone is a purpose-built vector database and Aerospike is a distributed, scalable NoSQL database with vector search capabilities as an add-on.
+Pinecone is a purpose-built vector database and Neo4j is a graph database with vector search as an add-on.
 This post compares their vector search capabilities.

 Pinecone: The Basics